-Toxin (or more specifically his host, Patrick Mulligan) was murdered by Blackheart and the Toxin was conficated, only to be forced onto Eddie Brock by Crime Master
+Toxin (or more specifically his host, Patrick Mulligan) was murdered by Blackheart and the Toxin symbiote was confiscated, only to be forced onto Eddie Brock by Crime Master.

 Banshee was regarded as dying like this when Vulcan crushed him with the Blackbird, as were several mutants killed after House of M. The fanbase is not pleased that at least one major character is killed each story.

 Dr. Octopus died during The Clone Saga.
 His death happened thusly: He's sitting in a police car.
 And then Kaine comes and kills him.
 And then Kaine jumps away.